craigtp/PersonalStudy/Books.md

 Release It!: Design and Deploy Production-Ready Software 2nd Edition                               | 05 April 2021     | No
 Exploring CQRS and Event Sourcing (CQRS Journey Guide)                                             | 25 April 2021     | No Building Microservices                                                                             | 22 May 2021       | No
+Monolith To Microservices                                                                          | 16 June 2021      | No